-But recognizing the importance of this structural change and actually doing it successfully are two completely different things.
+But recognising the importance of this structural change and actually doing it successfully are two completely different things.

 Infrastructure transformation programs reach beyond just your IT infrastructure.
 They are business transformation programs as well.

-As a CIO, I've witnessed firsthand the impact infrastructure transformation can have on an organization.
+As a CIO, I've witnessed firsthand the impact infrastructure transformation can have on an organisation.
 If you're starting this journey, here are all the questions, considerations and challenges you should prepare for.

 Infrastructure Transformation Supporting Domain Toolkits and Foundational Toolkits

-Two areas greatly influenced by your organization's overall infrastructure are foundational toolkits and domain toolkits.
+Two areas greatly influenced by your organisation's overall infrastructure are foundational toolkits and domain toolkits.

 Foundational toolkits are the critical tools we all need to be productive in the 21stcentury, from email and phone to collaboration solutions.
 Domain toolkits are used for specific lines of business, like a customer relationship management (CRM) toolkit or accounting and procurement systems.